luisguiserrano/manning/README.md

-# manning
+# Manning Book Repository
-This is the repo for the book "A Friendly Introduction to Machine Learning"
+This is the repo for the book "Grokking Machine Learning"